 I recommend that everyone do their own research when it comes to studying your business model (how your company makes money), understanding your target market, and vetting your service providers.
 In this digital age, it is possible to make things appear more viable and important than they actually are.
 Just relying on one source of information can lead to costly mistakes that can put you out of business quickly.

 You can’t do business in isolation.
 For your business to grow, you need a good amount of people to know about you or at least be familiar with what you do.
 This can be a big stumbling block for the introverts, like myself.
 Stretching outside of your comfort zone by going to networking events, posting regularly to social media, and attending meetings for professional associations are impactful ways to expand your network.
 This is a continuous process that is part of a healthy business development plan.

 Understanding and implementing intentional change in your strategies, support system, and in your network can help put you in the position to survive the ebbs and flows of business.
 However, every business is unique (something I’ve learned the hard way).
 It’s rare to find an exact template or system that works for every situation, despite what a clever marketer will try to tell you.
 The best business support I’ve received has been one-on-one and customized for my company.

-If you’d like to discuss your specific business goals, sign up for a Vision of Success Session here!
+Coaching can help you stay in business and decide what you want to achieve.
+Take action and start creating the results you want see in your life.
+If you’d like to discuss your specific business goals, sign up for a FREE Vision of Success Session here!

 Latest posts by Porschia Parker-Griffin (see all)